 I next scribed a line along the top face of the drawer front (1/8″ from the top edge) and planed it down to receive the 1/8″ thick, full-width cockbeading.

 With the dovetails and sockets all cut, the drawer shell was glued together and left to set-up inside the carcase to protect it from knocks and ensure it retained its shape until dry.
 In the interim, the 1/4″ thick boards for the drawer bottom were rubbed together and set aside to dry.

-I tidied up the drawer bottom and then placed it into the rebates in the № 3 drawer sides, slid it forward into the groove in the drawer front, nailed it into the rebates and nailed it to the underside of the drawer back.
-Lastly, 3/4″ wide runners were rubbed into the corners formed by the drawer bottom and drawer sides (fig. 13).
+I tidied up the drawer bottom and then located it in the rebates in the sides, slid it forward into the groove in the drawer front, nailed it into the rebates and nailed it to the underside of the drawer back.
+Lastly, 3/4″ wide runners were rubbed into the corners created by the drawer bottom and drawer sides (fig. 13).

-The runners/drawer sides were incrementally planed down – stopping frequently to test the fit in the carcase – until the drawer operated smoothly while retaining a reasonable amount of clearance between the bottom of the drawer front and the subjacent drawer divider.
+The runners/drawer sides were then planed down incrementally – stopping frequently to test the fit in the carcase – until the drawer operated smoothly while retaining a reasonable amount of clearance between the bottom of the drawer front and the subjacent drawer divider.

 Finally, I planed the rebates in the ends and front bottom edge of the drawer front to accept the half-width cockbeading.

 The top cockbead covers the full thickness of the drawer front and is partially mitred (fig. 16) to meet the narrow cockbeading that fills the remaining, rebated edges.

 While tweaking the fit of the drawer in the carcase, I planed a very shallow bevel along the top edge of the drawer front.
 Tapering the top edges of drawer fronts was practiced from the seventeenth-century to allow drawers to be a relatively easy fit right up until the leading edge of the drawer closes against the top of the drawer opening.